0. Setup

 There are a few advantages of using cmdstanr over the default rstan:

-• With cmdstanr, you can cache the compiled model, therefore you don’t need to recompile the model as long as the same formula is used, even after restarting R session (or re-opening RStudio).
+cmdstanr, you can cache the compiled model, therefore you don’t need to recompile the model as long as the same formula is used, even after restarting R session (or re-opening RStudio). cmdstanris more up-to-date and more actively maintained compared torstan.

 A detailed installation guide for cmdstanr is available here.
 Here is a brief summary: